aidanbeck/advent-of-code/README.md

 I suspect I am not handling an edge case where the dial starts or ends on a 0, and loops around across a zero or back onto it.
 Tomorrow, I think I will change my CombinationLock implementation to be more literal, and do away with applying the rotation and correcting the number down after the fact.
 I think that part of my implementation is the problem.
 It sounds crude, but incrementing the dial by one for each rotation may fix this.

+12/3/25
+I solved it!
+Changing the implementation gave me 5963 and worked.
+I really enjoy unit testing, changing the implementation while keeping each feature saves so much time.
+There must have been an edge case with my previous implementation.
+It was more optimized and I could have fixed it, but considering optimization at the expense of the actual goal seems silly.
+Sleeping also did me good.
+I currently am home sick with Covid, so I wonder if that was affecting my problem-solving abilities.

+So far, my biggest displeasure with Kotlin is the weird for loop syntax.
+I'm very used to C styled for loops, but that's a superficial complaint and easy to get past.